Jangberry/Drone-rainbow-six/README.md

 - And everybody else who helped me during this project and that I forget

 ## Demo
-I've showed it to Matt Andrews at the Six Major Paris, here is the video (demo until 30 minutes, after it's an interview) https://youtu.be/hxIm6sGM5Ik
+I showed it to Matt Andrews at the Six Major Paris, here is the video (demo until 30 minutes, after it's an interview) https://youtu.be/hxIm6sGM5Ik